sait-wbdv/assessments/cpnt262/assignment-4/README.md

 ### 3. Gallery JSON API
 Using your gallery from Assignment 2 (modifications are welcome):
-- Migrate your frontend Javascript array to a custom Node module.
+- Migrate your frontend Javascript array to a custom Node module (`/data/gallery.js`).
   - Required object properties:
     - `id` - Unique identifier (`number`);
     - `title` - Image heading (`string`);